Post may contain Amazon or other affiliate links

 Also spelled Pu-erh or Puerh, it comes from the same plant as green, black and oolong tea, but it goes through a fermentation process.
 The result is a gut-soothing and probiotic rich delicious dark tea.
 If you want to incorporate more probiotics but find kimchi hard to get down on a daily basis, Puehr might be the solution.

-Our favorite tea blends with Dandelion Root: Sleek and Slender, Smooth Jazz, and Gut Balance.
+Our favorite tea blends with Dandelion Root: Sleek and Slender, Liver Cleanse, and Cortisol Evening Tea.

 Chicory Root contains a prebiotic fiber, inulin, that helps to prime the gut for digestion.
 Like dandelion root, it's a prebiotic and supports a happy and healthy microbiome!